garethslinn/god-frontend-test/README.md

 # Volvo Cars (Global Online Digital)
-## test completed test
+## Completed Test

 ### Notes
-This isn't a completed task as not all the functionality is present.
+I have covered most of the requirements for this test but its not 100% complete.
 For example, the carousel doesn't automate for mobile however I did allow scrolling and styled up the item tracker.
 My aim was to do as much as possible within three hours, I ended up spending a little longer than that but happy that I did.